 Tim Kerr scored midway through the third period to give him at least one goal in three straight contests -- giving him 21 goals in 19 Philadelphia games for the season -- while Mark Howe provided an insurance goal just over a minute later.

 The game marked the first action for Froese since a November 9 win over the Boston Bruins, the night before a one-car accident took the life of Lindbergh.
-Hershey Bears call-up Darren Jensen had played the subsequent four contests, winning the first three.
+Hershey Bears call-up Darren Jensen had played the subsequent four contests due to a Froese groin injury sustained in practice during the five-day layoff between games, and Jensen handled himself well by winning his first three starts.

 1990 -- Pelle Eklund scored twice as the Flyers posted five consecutive goals to erase an early 2-0 deficit in a 5-4 victory over the Pittsburgh Penguins at the Igloo.